Kitchen Benchtops & Cabinetry

 Are you a member of or affiliated to any trade organisations that monitor quality?

-We are a member of the Master Joiners Federation, the NKBA (National Kitchen & Bathroom Association) and the FPB (Future Proof Building) network, which are all involved in promoting quality within our industry.
+We are a member of the Master Joiners Federation, the NKBA (National Kitchen & Bathroom Association) both of which are involved in promoting training and quality within our industry.
 The Master Joiners Federation also provides an arbitration service with an independent experienced joiner to review workmanship if necessary.